digital-duck/zinets/docs/research/analyzing-chinese-characters-via-physics-lens-v0.5.md

 #### Overview

 ZiNets Web App is a custom-built tool used to conduct network research and studies on Chinese characters.
 It allows the author to decompose 3000 characters efficiently.
 It also offers search and report features.
-Being based in database and network data structure design, it enables one to discover patterns not easily available.
+Being based in database and network data-structure design, it enables one to discover patterns not easily available.

 We plan to open-source this web app in the near future.
 The application visualizes and analyzes character networks using the organizational principles described in this paper.
 By making this tool publicly available, we aim to support researchers, educators, and language enthusiasts in exploring not only Chinese characters but also other human natural languages as naturally evolving semantic systems.
 The modular design of ZiNets allows for adaptation to different writing systems, enabling comparative studies of how various languages organize and connect meaning through their basic elements.